-Edinburgh Wedding Photographer – Lauren and Dave’s Wedding at the George Hotel in Edinburgh > > “Being engaged for seven years only added to the hype and anticipation of our wedding.
-Luckily, > Lauren loves planning and we both love weddings so we knew things would be fine.
-We’re not ones to > go for particular wedding “themes” so we opted for “things we like” and just hoped that everything > would come together somehow.
-Having said that, a wedding extravaganza is what we were going for and > really wanted to make sure we could capture every moment.
+Edinburgh Wedding Photographer – Lauren and Dave’s Wedding at the Principle Edinburgh George Street Hotel.

+“Being engaged for seven years only added to the hype and anticipation of our wedding.
+Luckily, Lauren loves planning and we both love weddings so we knew things would be fine.
+We’re not ones to go for particular wedding “themes” so we opted for “things we like” and just hoped that everything would come together somehow.
+Having said that, a wedding extravaganza is what we were going for and really wanted to make sure we could capture every moment.

 Choosing our photographer was a really important and difficult choice for a couple of reasons.
 Dave does not enjoy having his photo taken, and, particularly, having to pose in front of a stranger with a camera.
 We also decided to have some indoor wedding pyrotechnics, some of which would be over in a flash – how on earth were we going to be able to find someone to capture these quick-as-a-flash memories?
 Luckily, we came across Trevor!
 He had captured similar things before and chatted to us in such a calm and relaxed manner that we instantly felt we could trust him.
 Not only that, we love his sense of humour – none of this old fashioned, stiff photographer malarkey!